ScottStevenWhite/DocsInARow/ROADMAP.md

 3. **Bulk Processing**: Add a feature to process multiple images at once, without asking for confirmation after each image.

+4. **Integrate into AI assistant tools** to allow AI assistants to know and understand the documents relevant to your life to better assist you in your day to day

 ### Enhancements

 1. **UI/UX Improvements**: Implement improvements to the user interface and overall user experience.